kippnorcal/google_classroom/README.md

 STUDENT_ORG_UNIT=alphanumeric string id for the org unit (retrieve through Admin API)
 ```

+3. Generate the `token.pickle` and `credentials.json` files.

+* Use Google authentication flow.
+* It can't be done through Docker.
+* Either need to run it in pipenv the first time, or copy the two files from an existing working project.

 ### Running the job

 Build the Docker image